What is a Translation Management System (TMS)

 - Define what to translate

-- Sending files to translators
+- Send files to translators

-- During translation
+- Track translation progress

 A good TMS will trigger a review procedure each time a translation is modified.
 Until one of the translation suggestions is accepted, the actual value won't change.